johndimm/the-explainers/USER_GUIDE.md

 - **Selection Not Working**: Ensure you're selecting complete words or phrases
 - **AI Not Responding**: Verify your internet connection and try again
 - **Wrong Language**: Check your Profile settings for language preferences
+- **Search Not Working**: Try refreshing the page or clearing your search and starting over
+- **Wikipedia Links Not Loading**: Check your internet connection or try a different book

 ### Getting Help
 - Use the chat interface to ask questions about the app itself